Katy is a passionate disc golfer who has put countless hours into perfecting her putt.

 - Take one short breath.

 Do this every time.
-You're going to use this routine when you practice, when you throw with your buddies, under high pressure situations.
-Every time.
+You're going to use this routine when you practice, when you throw with your buddies, and under high-pressure situations—every time.

 Practice, Practice, Practice

-Putting takes a lot of practice to get consistent.
+It takes a lot of practice to get consistent at putting.
 You want to build muscle memory so your body knows how to get the disc in the basket.
-Relying on your brain to think through it every times results in psyching yourself out.
+Relying on your brain to think through it every time can result in psyching yourself out.

 Rinse and repeat and you will start to get much more comfortable on the course.
-Bogies, here you come!
+Birdies, here you come!

 © 2018 Katy Medium